IBM-Automation-SPGI/mq-pot/Lab_3new/Readme.md

 1. You could be presented with a warning pop-up.
 Click *Advanced*, then scroll down and click *Accept the Risk and Continue*.

-  **Note**: If you receive the error "*Secure Connection Failed*", just give it some extra time and reload the page.
+	**Note:** If you receive the error *Secure Connection Failed*, just give it some extra time and reload the page.

 	![](./images/image21.png)